danielwertheim/mynatsclient/README.md

 For the official client, look here: https://github.com/nats-io/csnats

 ## .NET Core
 MyNatsClient can, in its current shape, be compiled and distributed for .NET Core.
-MyNatsClient in itself does not have any dependencies on ReactiveExtensions.
+MyNatsClient in itself does not have any dependencies on [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET).
 But your client will (if you want to use it).
 And to get that to work with a core project, you have to explicit import it as a dependency on a portable profile that RX currently supports.

 The first releases will how-ever be distributed over NuGet for .NET 4.5 and soon .NET Core.

+## License
+Have fun using it ;-) [MIT](https://github.com/danielwertheim/mynatsclient/blob/master/LICENSE.txt)

+## Issues, Questoins etc.
+Found any Issues?
+Cool, then someone is using it.
+Just report them under Issues.

+Have any questions?
+Awesome.
+Ping me on Twitter @danielwertheim.

-## Simple Consumer sample
+## Consumer sample
 Just some simple code showing usage.

 ```csharp